dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/for_developers.md

 }
 ```

-Optionally, you can implement the `stake` and `unstake` functions if you want to convert to/from _milkADA_
+Optionally, you can implement the `stake` and `unstake` functions if you want to convert to/from _MADA_

-Additionally, note that the default behavior when sending _milkADA_ to the liquid staking contract is to stake the tokens.
+Additionally, note that the default behavior when sending _MADA_ to the liquid staking contract is to stake the tokens.
 For example, you can implement the stake function wrapper as seen below

 ```solidity
 function stake(uint256 _amountToStake) external {